oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

     ![Run SQL query](images/run-sql-query1.png " ")

 ## Task 3: Create Lookup Tables
-Since multiple products may have the same values for Color, Department, and Clothing, to avoid repetition and make updates easy, you can create a lookup table for each.
+Since multiple products may have the same values for Color, Department, and Clothing, you can create a lookup table for each to avoid repetition and make updates easy.
 A lookup table stores the value of the available colors, departments, or clothing in a single place, and then each product can reference the value from the lookup table.

-In this lab, you create lookup tables based on the new three columns.
-After you create a lookup table, this allows the PRODUCTS table to reference the new color, clothing type, and department lookup value by its new numeric primary key value in the lookup table.
+You create lookup tables in this lab based on the new three columns.
+After you create a lookup table, the PRODUCTS table can reference the new color, clothing type, and department lookup value by its new numeric primary key value in the lookup table.

 1. From the APEX main menu, click **SQL Workshop**.